-If you're experiencing arrhythmia symptoms or have been diagnosed with an arrhythmia, count on the cardiac specialists at Concord Hospital Center for Cardiac Care timely, appropriate care to diagnose and treat your condition.
+If you're experiencing arrhythmia symptoms or have been diagnosed with arrhythmia, count on the cardiac specialists at Concord Hospital Cardiovascular Institute's timely, appropriate care to diagnose and treat your condition.

 Electrophysiology is the branch of cardiac care that deals primarily with correcting or managing heart rhythm disorders caused by abnormal electrical activity in the heart.

-At Concord Hospital Center for Cardiac care, patients with slow heart rhythm might receive pacemakers.
+At Concord Hospital Cardiovascular Institute, patients with slow heart rhythm might receive pacemakers.
 Defibrillators are implanted to help treat fast heart rhythm.
 Other patients might receive a treatment called ablation, where a tiny section of the heart is frozen or heated to correct an abnormal rhythm.
 Some are treated with medication only.

 Our patients benefit from a traditional pacemaker, defibrillator, and ablation care, but also from newer, more effective techniques such as implanting defibrillators that do not require wires to run to the heart and cryoballoon ablation to correct abnormal heart rhythm.

 - Atrial fibrillation

 - Electrical abnormalities